the exercise yard at the State Penitentiary in Richmond, which closed in 1990

 At the time of the American Revolution, a new concept in punishment was advocated by the Quakers in Pennsylvania.
 They proposed to reform criminals by placing them in a building for a period of time, during which they could contemplate their past, become penitent, and change their behavior before being released.

-In 1786, the General Assembly adopted a modified version of Jefferson's bill, and in 1800 a state penitentiary was built in Richmond.
+The General Assembly did adopted a modified version of Jefferson's bill in 1795, and in 1800 a state penitentiary was built in Richmond.
 That structure represented the new approach to punishment, with imprisonment preferred over physical punishment or execution.
+Typical sentences served at the state prison lasted 3-5 years, except rapists and murderers not given the death penalty were sentenced for 25 years to life.5

 state penitentiary in Richmond, 1865